-Ginger: A Natural Anti-Inflammatory Spice For Nausea and Motion Sickness
+Ginger: A Natural Anti-Inflammatory Spice For Nausea And Motion Sickness

 If minor aches and pains are an issue for you, try ginger, a natural anti-inflammatory agent that is useful for relieving symptoms associated with arthritis, bursitis, motion sickness, nausea and more.
 Ginger is commonly available in forms ranging from whole fresh root, crystallized ginger and honey-based ginger syrups to capsules containing powdered extracts.
 Look for products made with only 100 percent pure ginger.
-For inflammatory conditions, take 1,000 to 2,000mg (or 1 to 2 grams) of powdered ginger a day; for nausea and prevention of motion sickness, take 1,000 mg as a preventive and 500 mg every four hours as needed.
+For inflammatory conditions, take 1,000 to 2,000mg (or 1 to 2 grams) of powdered ginger a day; for nausea and prevention of motion sickness, take 1,000 mg as a preventive, following that with 500 mg every four hours as needed.
 (You may also try eating two pieces of crystallized ginger, taking a spoonful of ginger syrup or sipping ginger tea.)

 To prevent high doses from causing stomach irritation, take ginger with food.
 Ginger may also act as a blood thinner, so curbing daily use at least two weeks before surgery is advisable.
 If you are pregnant, use ginger to address morning sickness with some caution – I would not recommend using more 1,000 to 1,500 mg per day divided into two to four doses throughout, particularly during the early stages of pregnancy.

 For more information, watch the video “Spices with Dr. Weil: Ginger.”